 “Cystic acne is the most severe, painful form of inflammatory acne,” explains Benjamin.
 “It develops into large, firm, red blemishes that usually have no visible ‘head’ on the surface of the skin.
 But although it’s not as common as blackheads and pustules, for the millions of people who suffer from cystic acne, the damage is both physical and emotional.”

 So what makes cystic acne such a nightmare?
 It’s all to do with how deeply they form below the skin's upper layer, says Benjamin.
 “Like milder forms of inflammatory acne, cystic acne consists of oils, fluids and white blood cells.
 Because they form so deep below the surface of the skin, however, the likelihood of damage and scarring, even if left alone, is much higher.
 The reason for this is that the pressure from such deep inflammation causes the entire follicle to collapse, trapping the base of the hair follicle under the skin and causing infection.”

-When it comes to at-home treatments, the key is all in gentle exfoliation - look to skin refining acids rather than grainy scrubs which can aggravate - and giving your skin the clean, healthy environment it needs to heal.
-As Benjamin explains: “Our Acne Power Stack was designed specifically designed for cystic acne sufferers and contains our gentle TCA Multi-Acid Face Peel to promote skin sloughing and cell turnover, EGF Activating Serum to help speed up skin healing, the HA Hydrating Serum to feed and hydrate depleted skin, plus our High Frequency Tool which uses a small electrical current to kill acne-causing bacteria and inflammation instantly.”
+When it comes to at-home treatments, the key is all in gentle exfoliation—look to skin refining acids rather than grainy scrubs which can aggravate—and giving your skin the clean, healthy environment it needs to heal.
+As Benjamin explains: “Our Acne Power Stack (note: this product has been discontinued, but the included items are still sold separately) was designed specifically designed for cystic acne sufferers and contains our gentle TCA Multi-Acid Face Peel ($150) to promote skin sloughing and cell turnover, EGF Activating Serum ($150) to help speed up skin healing, the HA Hydrating Serum ($130) to feed and hydrate depleted skin."

 When it comes to skin-clearing exfoliation, few do it better than salicylic acid.
 Dab this on spots to give clogged pores a deep clean.